Smart contract Wallets

-There are two types of addresses in the world of Ethereum - account addresses and wallet addresses.
+There are two types of accounts in the world of Ethereum - legacy accounts (EOAs) and smart accounts (account abstraction).

-Also known as EOA or “externally owned address” are controlled by a private key and can hold funds and sign transactions on smart contracts.
-Most existing wallets provide a graphic user interface for handling account addresses.
+Also known as EOA or “externally owned address” are controlled by a private key and can hold funds and sign transactions.
+Most existing wallets use this type.

-The beauty of smart contract wallets is that they can execute programmable logic, opening a really good opportunity to solve existing problems.
+The beauty of smart accounts is that they can execute programmable logic, opening a really good opportunity to solve existing problems.

 Minimal Approvals